llogiq/llogiq.github.io/_posts/2017-06-01-perf-pitfalls.md

 code quickly without much hassle, leaving the heavyweight optimizations until you're sufficiently confident it does the right thing.
 No need to waste cycle optimizing a program that doesn't work correctly.

+Also if you want to leverage the full potential of your CPU, `-C target-cpu=native` can give you a bit of extra oomph.
+Note that for some CPUs the target detection is broken and will result in illegal opcodes in your binaries.
+I get this with my intel Core m3-6y30, and using `-C target-cpu=skylake` works like a charm for me.

 ### Unbuffered IO